Subject: University of Maine System Purchasing Procedures

 4. Protests of the Competitive Procurement Process

-1. Notice of Award: Once an award decision has been made, notice of the award will be made promptly to all bidders or proposers.
+i.
+Notice of Award: Once an award decision has been made, notice of the award will be made promptly to all bidders or proposers.
+Pursuant to 1 M.R.S.A.
+402(3)(E), until the protest period has passed and the Agreement is fully executed, the bids are records and working papers used by or prepared for an administrative committee of the University of Maine System, and are not public records.

-a.
-A bidder or proposer may submit a protest in writing to the UMS Chief Procurement Officer (CPO) within 5 business days of the date of the notice of award with a copy to the bidder or proposer that was awarded the contract.
+- A bidder or proposer may submit a protest in writing to the Executive Director of Strategic Procurement & Services within 5 business days of the date of the notice of award with a copy to the bidder or proposer that was awarded the contract.

-c.
-The CPO may stay the award until the protest has been resolved, unless continuation of the procurement without delay is necessary to protect substantial interests of the University.
+- The Executive Director of Strategic Procurement & Services may stay the award until the protest has been resolved, unless continuation of the procurement without delay is necessary to protect substantial interests of the University.

 a.
-The CPO will base his or her decision on a review of the facts.
+The Executive Director of Strategic Procurement & Services will base his or her decision on a review of the facts.
 There will be no hearing, no testimony, and no additional information unless the Director deems that additional information is necessary to resolve the appeal.

 b.
-The CPO will communicate his or her decision to the protesting bidder or proposer, the affected University and the bidder or proposer originally awarded the contract.
+The Executive Director of Strategic Procurement & Services will communicate his or her decision to the protesting bidder or proposer, the affected University and the bidder or proposer originally awarded the contract.

 c.
-If a protest is not resolved to the satisfaction of the protesting bidder or proposer, he or she may file an appeal with the UMS Treasurer within ten business days of the date of the written decision of the CPO with a copy to the bidder or proposer originally awarded the contract.
-The determination of the Treasurer is final and will be given in writing and submitted to the protesting bidder or proposer, affected University and the bidder or proposer originally awarded the contract.
+If a protest is not resolved to the satisfaction of the protesting bidder or proposer, he or she may file an appeal with the Chief Facilities and General Service Officer within ten business days of the date of the written decision of the Executive Director of Strategic Procurement & Services will with a copy to the bidder or proposer originally awarded the contract.
+The determination of the Chief Facilities and General Service Officer is final and will be given in writing and submitted to the protesting bidder or proposer, affected University and the bidder or proposer originally awarded the contract.

 a.
 UMS Contracts.
 Purchases from UMS approved contracts that were established as a result of a competitive process administered by UMS or which are available under the auspices of another UMS-approved cooperative procurement group.